yaogara/yaogara-ark/content/plants/banisteriopsis-muricata.md

 ---
-title: "Banisteriopsis muricata (Ayahuasca Variant)"
+title: Banisteriopsis muricata (Ayahuasca Variant)
-aliases: ["Red Ayahuasca Vine", "Red Caapi", "Yagé", "Banisteriopsis muricata"]
+aliases:
+  - Red Ayahuasca Vine
+  - Red Caapi
+  - Yagé
+  - Banisteriopsis muricata
-summary: "A red-hued ayahuasca vine closely related to Banisteriopsis caapi, used in Western Amazonian pharmacologies; notable for β‑carboline content, ceremonial significance, and emerging conservation concerns."
+summary: 'A red-hued ayahuasca vine closely related to Banisteriopsis caapi, used in Western Amazonian pharmacologies; notable for β‑carboline content, ceremonial significance, and emerging conservation concerns.'
-tags: ["ayahuasca", "Banisteriopsis muricata", "teacher plants", "Malpighiaceae", "ethnobotany", "Amazonia"]
+tags:
+  - ayahuasca
+  - Banisteriopsis muricata
+  - teacher plants
+  - Malpighiaceae
+  - ethnobotany
+  - Amazonia
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Research Archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian teacher plants.*

 ## Abstract
-Banisteriopsis muricata, commonly called Red Ayahuasca Vine or Yagé, is a woody liana native to the Western Amazon and closely related to [[Banisteriopsis caapi]].
+Banisteriopsis muricata, commonly called Red Ayahuasca Vine or Yagé, is a woody liana native to the Western Amazon and closely related to [[plants/banisteriopsis-caapi]].
 It is traditionally incorporated into ayahuasca preparations by Indigenous and mestizo groups in Ecuador, Peru, Colombia, and Brazil [1][3].
 The vine is often recognized by its characteristic reddish stem and powder, a trait reflected in local nomenclatures that differentiate “red,” “yellow,” and “white” vines.
 In Amazonian pharmacologies, B. muricata is regarded as a potent “teacher plant” with a strong ceremonial profile, used for divinatory insight, therapeutic intervention, and communal healing [1][3].
-Ethnobotanical accounts and vendor-sourced descriptions suggest a β‑carboline profile broadly similar to B. caapi, with harmine, harmaline, and tetrahydroharmine as principal alkaloids and monoamine oxidase A (MAO‑A) inhibition enabling the oral activity of DMT-containing admixtures such as [[Psychotria viridis]] or [[Diplopterys cabrerana]] [1][3][6].
+Ethnobotanical accounts and vendor-sourced descriptions suggest a β‑carboline profile broadly similar to B. caapi, with harmine, harmaline, and tetrahydroharmine as principal alkaloids and monoamine oxidase A (MAO‑A) inhibition enabling the oral activity of DMT-containing admixtures such as [[plants/psychotria-viridis]] or [[plants/diplopterys-cabrerana]] [1][3][6].
 Contemporary interest in red vine variants has prompted questions regarding sustainability, taxonomy, and cultural guardianship, underscoring the need for collaborative conservation and respect for Indigenous knowledge systems [1][3][7].

 ## Botanical Classification
 - Family: Malpighiaceae